zhao852/clinical-notes-prediction-dl/README.md

+# Predicting Patient Outcomes from Clinical Notes Using Deep Learning

 This was a semester-long final project for **CS598 DL4H: Deep Learning for Healthcare**, completed as part of my master’s program in data science.

 The detailed project report is available here: **[Project Final Report (PDF)](./Project_Final_Report.pdf)**